ashwinsingh7/Applied-Econometrics/README.md

 ## Key Findings

-Mobility and Stock Market Movements: Increased mobility correlated positively with stock market growth, indicating economic confidence.
+Mobility and Stock Market Movements: Increased mobility correlated positively with stock market growth, indicating higher economic activity and positive investor sentiment.

 Impact of Oil Prices: Initially, WTI crude was included but found insignificant.
 Brent Crude was a better predictor of stock market changes.